UTC:

 Reciprocal Promotion and Protection of Investments

 The Reciprocal Promotion and Protection of Investments (RPPI) signed on February 18, 2000.
-The RPPI is an agreement between Israel and Romania that is a bilateral treaty designed to encourage and safeguard investments made by individuals and companies from each country in the territory of the other.
+The RPPI is an agreement between Israel and Thailand that is designed to encourage and safeguard investments made by individuals and companies from each country in the territory of the other.
 These agreements typically include provisions related to non-discrimination, compensation for expropriation, dispute resolution, and the transfer of funds.

 To read the agreement in English, click here.